Forecasting with fractional Brownian motion: a financial perspective: Empirical application

+Like for the series of prices above, we want to compare fBm-based predictions of log-volatilities with the AR model.
+The Hurst exponent, for the fBm approach, is estimated like in equation~\eqref{eq:estim}, in which the log-price $p_t$ is to be replaced by the logarithm of the realized volatility.
 We display the estimated time-varying Hurst exponent of the realized log-volatility of SPX in Figure~\ref{fig:HurstSPX}.
 We observe that, consistently with the literature on rough volatility, $\widehat H_t$ is mainly in the interval $[0.05,0.25]$.

-Before presenting the accuracy of the forecast with the fBm approach, we introduce an alternative predictor, as a benchmark.
+Before presenting the accuracy of the forecast with the fBm approach for the log-volatilities series, we give more details about the benchmark alternative predictor.
 The alternative approach is an AR model with Gaussian residuals and with the same number $n$ of lagged daily increments of log-volatility as in the fBm predictor.
 The two models are estimated in the same rolling windows.
 The fBm and the AR models are very close since both are Gaussian and make linear forecast.
 The only difference is that the weights are not calculated in the same way.
 For the AR model, each weight is a parameter.
 When increasing $n$, we add new parameters, which will maximize the in-sample accuracy.
 For the fBm approach, the $n$ weights all depend on the parameters $H$ and $\sigma$ of the fBm, so that increasing the number of lags will not increase the number of parameters.
 This last model is thus more parsimonious and less subject to overfitting than the AR approach.
 In other words, we expect the AR model to be more accurate in sample and the fBm to have better forecasting ability, at least when $n$ is big enough.
 The accuracy metric we present below will confirm this intuition.

 We determine the likelihood of each model in sample.
 Logically, this likelihood, calculated on the estimation set, is higher for the AR model.
 But this is not a relevant indicator of forecasting ability.
 One often prefers using information criteria, such as AIC and BIC, which take into account, negatively, the log-likelihood and, positively, the number of parameters as well as, for the BIC, the number of data used for the estimation.
 Since the fBm model has less parameters than the AR model, it is less penalized and we can expect to have a lower AIC and BIC for it.